NguyenDucDuc/PAInfotelFirstTest/README.md

 ## Description

 I use NestJS and MongoDB database to perform the test.
+I also use docker to build the project.

 Unfortunately, I haven't been able to complete task 2 yet because I haven't had much exposure to XML, I probably need more time for task 2.
 I haven't been able to finish it yet.